Tara at Christmas

 |in the churchyard ||and with the tree outside Maguires|

-28th December 2018 it looks like the left branch is just about holding on, it is touching the ground otherwise it would have broken off.
+It has been in trouble for a while now.
+It looks like the left branch is just about holding on, touching the ground otherwise it would have broken off.

 In spring it is full of blossom and in summer we sit under it's welcoming branches.
 A beautiful tree.

 Tara - Temair in Gaeilge - is a unique heritage site maintained by the State OPW department.
 Open to the public 24/7, with a visitor centre in the decommissioned church open in the summer.
 There is a cafe with gift shop(Maguires), a small book shop and art gallery, and toilets.
 Parking is free but can get very congested in small car parks or on the roadside.
 Busy and noisy with tourists, there are places where one can be alone, in the western woodlands, and furthest ends of the grassland ridge.
 Magnificent distant views over the central plain of Ireland, with Loughcrew in the northwest, Dublin in the east and the white stone fronted Newgrange often sunlit and visible in the north east.
 Many are drawn to experience the changing energies at sunrise and sunset, the sky wide and expansive above your head.
 At night the moon hangs low over the Mound of the Hostages, the Milky Way aligns with the Banqueting Hall and The Plough circles overhead.